What is LD&C?

 How often is LD&C published?

 We produce one volume per year along with occasional special publications.
 LD&C employs a “publish upon acceptance” system, taking advantage of our online status to upload four times a year.
 We do not publish complete issues once per year, but instead upload articles and reviews as they become ready for publication after the review and editing processes.

 Why is LD&C necessary?

 While no reliable data exist concerning the level of documentation of the world’s languages, a plausible estimate is that fewer than 10% are well-documented, meaning that they have comprehensive grammars, extensive dictionaries, and abundant texts in a variety of genres and media.
 The remaining 90% are, to varying degrees, underdocumented, or, for all intents and purposes, undocumented.
 Moreover, the languages of the world are now faced with an extinction crisis, the magnitude of which may well prove to be very large.
 Consequently, there is an evident and urgent need to document the many under/undocumented languages of the world, and, where appropriate, to assist in their ongoing use and creation and preservation of records.
 LD&C is exclusively dedicated to serving the needs of linguists and language activists engaged in this essential work.

 Why is LD&C published as an online, open-access journal?

 LD&C is a 21st-century journal.
 It was designed as an online journal to ensure that the contributions of its authors are accessible to the largest audience possible.
-It was created as an open-access journal — that is, as a free journal — to insure that it is available to all readers, without concern for cost.
+It was created as an open-access journal — that is, as a free journal — to ensure that it is available to all readers, without concern for cost.
 Further, by employing an electronic format, LD&C can include audio and video content, thus transcending the limitations of conventional paper journals.

 How did LD&C get started?